Wadjemup timeline

 1910

-• Prisoner population at 56: 20 Aboriginal men and 36 good conduct non-Aboriginal men.
+• Prisoner population at 56 - 20 Aboriginal men and 36 ‘good conduct’ non-Aboriginal men.

-• The process of converting The Quod into a place to accommodate tourists begins with the removal of the prisoners to a temporary camp situated at ‘The Neck’, 8km west of the main settlement.
+• The process of converting the ‘Quod’ into a place to accommodate tourists begins with the removal of the prisoners to a temporary camp situated at ‘The Neck’, 8 km’s west of the main settlement.
+The Colonial Secretary recommends the establishment of a new Aboriginal Prison.

 1912

-• Establishment of a camping ground adjacent to the settlement area where the remains of Aboriginal prisoners were previously buried.
-The site is described as ‘well shaded’ and close to the natural bathing pool and newly erected amenities.
+• Establishment of a camping ground fronting Thompson and Bickley Bays closes in favour of the ‘Plantation’ adjacent to the settlement where the remains of Aboriginal prisoners were previously buried.
+The new site is described as ‘well shaded’ and close to the natural bathing pool and newly erected amenities.
+Daisy Bates returns for a second time to collect additional cultural and genealogical information.

 1915